christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

-Cohen was interested in much more than AARON's outputs.
+Cohen had artistic intentions beyond AARON's finished works.
 He became attuned to the wonder of experiencing his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In the 1990s, Cohen discovered economical